Shah accuses Uddhav of betraying BJP for CM's post after 2019 Maha polls; slams Rahul for remarks abroad | Politics

 He dared Thackeray to make his stand clear on whether he agrees on abolishing the practise of triple talaq, construction of Ram temple in Ayodhya, Uniform Civil Code and reservation for Muslims.

+Shah also targeted Thackeray over the Congress' stand on Hindutva ideologue late V D Savarkar.
+He said while being with the Congress and the NCP, Thackeray cannot support the renaming of Aurangabad as Sambhajinagar, Osmanabad as Dharashiv and also Ahmednagar.
+In his last cabinet meeting last year, Thackeray had decided to change names of Aurangabad to Sambhajinagar and Osmanabad to Dharashiv.

-''You cannot stand on two stones.
+''You cannot have your feet in two boats.
 You will be exposed before the people of the state,'' Shah said in a swipe at Thackeray.

 Shah said during COVID-19 pandemic while Modi was giving vaccines to countrymen, Thackeray did not go to office.